Rapptz/discord.py/docs/guide/interactions/slash_commands.rst

             f'i got: {mentionable}, of type: {mentionable.__class__.__name__}'
         )

-Types that point to other types also don't have to include everything.
-For example, a ``CHANNEL`` type parameter can point to any channel in a guild, but can be narrowed down to a specific set of channels:
+Not everything has to be included - for example, a ``CHANNEL`` type parameter can point to any channel in a guild, but can be narrowed down to a specific set of types:

 .. code-block:: python